csdms/rpm_tools/README.md

 $ sudo yum groupinstall "development tools"
 $ sudo yum install cmake git rpmdevtools
 ```
+Each tool will also have its own set of dependencies.

 ## Preparation

-Download and install the `packagebuilder` Python package from the
+Download and install (with Python >= 2.7) the `packagebuilder` package from the
 [csdms/packagebuilder](https://github.com/csdms/packagebuilder)
 repository:
 ```bash